Bryan Kocis: Death

 Kocis was found dead on January 24, 2007, at the age of 44, after a fire at his Dallas Township, Pennsylvania, home.
 According to the investigating coroner, Kocis was stabbed 28 times and his throat was cut, nearly decapitating him.
 His body was left in the house before it was set on fire.
 Officials had to use dental records to identify Kocis because his body was burned beyond recognition.

 On May 15, 2007, two Virginia Beach escorts, Harlow Cuadra and Joseph Kerekes, were arrested and charged with Kocis' murder.
 Police arrested the pair after discovering evidence on Kocis' computer, which had survived the fire.

 On December 8, 2008, Kerekes pleaded guilty to second-degree murder, theft, tampering with or fabricating evidence, and criminal conspiracy, and was sentenced to life in prison without parole.
 Cuadra pleaded not guilty and went to trial on February 24, 2009.
 He was found guilty of all charges.
 On March 16, he was sentenced to life in prison without parole.
 On April 7, 2009, Cuadra appealed his life sentence.

 Popular culture

 Bryan Kocis' lawsuit against Sean Lockhart and the claim by Luzerne County (Pennsylvania) prosecutors during Harlow Cuadra's murder trial that Lockhart was "contractually bound" to perform sex acts for money for Bryan Kocis' Cobra Video company led to on-going public discussion about the legality of adult industry contracts and revealed why the adult entertainment industry in North America is concentrated in the State of California.

-Cobra Killer: Gay Porn Murder, was written by authors Andrew E. Stoner and Peter A. Conway, was about Bryan Kocis' murder, and the trials of Harlow Cuadra and Joseph Kerekes.
+Cobra Killer: Gay Porn Murder, written by authors Andrew E. Stoner and Peter A. Conway, was about Bryan Kocis' murder, and the trials of Harlow Cuadra and Joseph Kerekes.
 Cobra Killer was published by Magnus Books on June 19, 2012.

 Based on the book, the film King Cobra premiered at the 2016 Tribeca Film Festival, with Christian Slater playing Bryan Kocis.